Cubs take control in NL Central with 5-4 win over Brewers (Sep 22, 2017) | FOX Sports

 Cubs take control in NL Central with 5-4 win over Brewers (Sep 22, 2017)

+A tag held on to get a runner in the split-second that his foot lifted off the base erased the potential tying run for the Milwaukee Brewers.

+Manager Joe Maddon’s team tightened its grip on the NL Central by excelling at the little things in another big game at Miller Park.

-MILWAUKEE (AP) Pinch-hitter Tommy La Stella drew a bases-loaded walk off All-Star closer Corey Knebel with one out in the 10th inning, helping the Chicago Cubs beat the Milwaukee Brewers 5-4 on Friday night to tighten their grip on the NL Central.
+Pinch-hitter Tommy La Stella drew the bases-loaded walk off All-Star closer Corey Knebel with one out in the 10th inning of Chicago’s 5-4 victory Friday night.
+Shortstop Addison Russell’s tag on Eric Sogard at second base in the bottom of the 10th squelched a potential Brewers rally.

+The Cubs hold what seems like an insurmountable five-game lead in the NL Central with nine days left in the regular season after taking their second straight tense game over the Brewers.

 Knebel (1-4) took the loss after allowing three walks and two hits over two innings.
 Carl Edwards Jr. (5-4) got the win with 1 2/3 innings of scoreless relief.